Albiona00/CriminalJustice-ML/README.md

 Random Forest algorithm consistently outperforms the Decision Tree and Logistic Regression algorithms across all test set sizes in terms of precision, recall, F1-score, and accuracy.

+#### Why did Random Forest algorithm perform the best?

+Random Forest performs exceptionally well in our criminal justice dataset due to its ability to handle the complexity and diversity of the data.
+Its ensemble approach effectively captures the intricate relationships between various factors like offense types, inmate details, and sentencing outcomes.
+Additionally, feature importance analysis provides valuable insights for decision-making within the criminal justice system.